AlbertYang0112/ProjFlow/Readme.md

 ## Environment & Dependencies

-We provide the `Dockerfile` and `devcontainer.json` to help you construct the environment automatically with docker and vscode.
+We provide the `Dockerfile` and `devcontainer.json` in `.devcontainer/` to help you construct the environment automatically with docker and vscode.
+To support this feature, you need to install docker with nvidia support, and vscode remote plugin.
+But you can also construct the environment by yourself.

+Dependencies:
 - Python 3.6
-- numpy
+- numpy & scipy & pandas
 - pyproj
-- pandas
 - tqdm
+- h5py
+- networkx
+- tensorflow & tensorboard
+- sklearn
+- jupyter & notebook
+- opencv-python